ve7gel/MeteoBridgeAuth/POLYGLOT_CONFIG.md

 - IPAddress: IP Address of your local MeteoBridge hub
 - Password: password associated with the above login name
-- Units: Display data in either 'metric', 'us', or 'uk' units
+- Units: Display data in either 'metric', 'us' units